Funny: Red vs. Blue aka: Red Vs Blue The Project Freelancer Saga

 "Humens suk!" *Arrow pointing to dead stick figure* -> "Shisno"

-Episode 10: The episode opens with some Reds and Blues running in abject fear, as Tex is on the warpath.
+Episode 10: Appropriately titled "This One Goes to Eleven", the episode opens with the Reds running in abject fear, as Tex is on the warpath.

 F.I.L.S.S.: Alarm!
 Security breach—level Alpha!
 All personnel report for duty!
 This is not a drill!
 (Simmons, Grif and Sarge run through, with Sarge laying cover fire with a shotgun) Simmons: RUN!
 Grif: Oh, crap!
 Where is she?!
 Simmons: I don't wanna die!

 (after waylaying Grif, Tex, who is now standing above him, points Grif's shotgun at him) Simmons: Oh, no!
 Grif!
 Grif: Yikes!
 (Tex pulls the trigger...and finds out it's out of ammo) Sarge: (as Tex repeatedly pulls the trigger) Private Grif, you should be ashamed of yourself!
 You've run out of ammo again!
 That's your responsibility!
 Grif: Huh.
 I guess this is the first time my laziness saved my— (Tex steps on Grif, then grabs the barrel of the gun and winds up like a golf club, aiming right at Grif's nuts) Grif: (cowering, holding up a traffic cone)Protect me, cone!
 [WHAP!]
 (Grif gets knocked into Simmons, bowling him and a teleportation gate over) Simmons: Watch it!
 Grif: You watch it!
 Sarge: You idiots!
 Let me show you how it's done—(eats a left hook from Tex)—ugh!
 Simmons: Nice demonstration, Sarge.
 Sarge: Ah, shut up.